Starcounter/Starcounter.Linq/README.md

 DbLinq.Objects<WebTemplateGroup>().OrderBy(x => x.SortNumber);
 ```

-Also please note, that the exception will be thrown when calling the method which contains the query definition, i.e. not from Starcounter.Linq code.
+The exception will be thrown when calling the method which contains the query definition, which means that the exception will not be thrown from Starcounter.Linq code.

 ### `Take` and `Skip` methods

-Starcounter.Linq uses literal values for `FETCH` and `OFFSET` clauses (for performance reason), it means that you cannot pass the value when executing a compiled query.
+Starcounter.Linq uses literal values for `FETCH` and `OFFSET` clauses for performance reason, it means that you cannot pass the value when executing a compiled query.

 Example: